 The Elections Act 2022

 The Elections Act 2022 was granted Royal Assent and passed into law on 28 April 2022.
-Further detail will be covered in secondary legislation, developed in the upcoming months.
+Further detail will be covered in secondary legislation.
 The new legislation will include absent voting rules, EU citizens' voting rights, accessibility, voter identification and 'votes for life' for overseas electors.

 The Elections Act will be implemented in stages.

-The first stage of the Act, which includes voter photo identification for in-person voting, will come into place for the Thursday 4 May 2023 election.
+The first stage of the Act, which includes voter photo identification for in-person voting, came into effect for the Thursday 4 May 2023 election.

 ID at the polling station